 Bartoli, on the tennis court without makeup, was not performing femininity.
 She was being athletic: running, sweating, driving her body to function at its peak.
 She looked strong because she is strong–and because our culture associates strength with masculinity, it’s really hard to appear strong and feminine at the same time.
 Hence, the ape/pig/man comments."

 The part I found particularly interesting to think about is why our culture's trappings of female attractiveness (stylish haircuts, hair dye, mascara, foundation, shapewear, plastic surgery, laser hair removal) are artificial when the cultural trappings of male attractiveness are fairly natural (a man with tousled hair and 5 o'clock shadow in jeans and a tee, for example, is perfectly acceptable and attractive).
 It harks back, for me, to one of my first blog posts, You Don't Have To Be Pretty.
 In it I quoted a man (a pastor, sadly), who said parents should tell their athletic daughters, "Sometimes you are going to act like a girl and walk like a girl and talk like a girl and smell like a girl and that means you are going to be beautiful.
 You are going to be attractive.
-You are going to dress yourself up.
+You are going to dress yourself up."

 So, just some food for thought here: does God intend that part of being womanly is being committed to covering up or changing our bodies and faces-- the natural beauty of a his good creation?
 If not, what can we in the church do to encourage women not to buy into a commercially and sexually driven stereotype of femininity?
 On the other hand, why do we associate a human being using their body-- their muscles, their endurance, their endless hours of training to get their body to respond intuitively-- to the fullest with maleness?
 Does God intend that part of being womanly is not pursuing physical excellence-- the enjoyment of the natural performance of his good creation?
 If not, what can we in the church do to encourage women to use and enjoy their God-given physical strength and abilities without worrying about whether it jives with society's ideas of walking and talking and smelling "like a girl"?